Hello to all that are new to Financial Independence, A.K.A. FI!

-This guide will walk you through the basics of financial independence but if something doesn’t fit for your life that’s ok.
+Welcome, we’re happy you’re here.
+This guide will walk you through the basics of Financial Independence but if something doesn’t fit your life that’s ok.
 This is your journey and your life.
 Use the tips you find helpful and toss the rest.
 We know as a group we can get a little extreme (ok, a lot extreme), but our community is full of diverse and wonderful people.
-There is no one way to reach financial independence.
+There is no one way to reach Financial Independence.

 A Quick Summary Of Financial Independence

 Simply put, the goal of the FI movement is to save 25 times your annual expenses.
 It is thought that once you have this amount saved you can begin withdrawing enough from your investment accounts to cover your expenses.
-At this point you would be considered “financially independent.” and no longer need to work for money.
+At this point, you would be considered “financially independent” and no longer need to work for money.
 Your time is your own.

-As a rule, we aim for a savings rate 40-50%.
+As a rule, we aim for a savings rate of 40-50%.
 That probably sounds like a lot–and it is!
 Traditional personal finance usually aims for a 15% savings rate.
 But then it can take 40+ years to reach FI.
 We don’t want to work at a job we don’t love for 40 years.
 The FI community thinks differently.
 We are striving to reach FI as quickly as possible!